Overview

 Intuitive flow

-Prioritize key questions and group related inputs (e.g., military; assets & liabilities) to cut context switching.
+Prioritize key questions and group related inputs (military, assets, liabilities) to reduce context switching.

 - Remove redundancies; collapse rarely used branches